Version 4.2 Last updated 11th October 2021.

 4.8.2) The Customer shall immediately pay to Alliantist any sums due to Alliantist under this Agreement, except where any sum of money shall be recoverable from or payable by Alliantist, the Customer may deduct same from any sum then due to Alliantist under this Agreement;

-5.1) Alliantist warrants that the Platform shall perform substantially in accordance with the specifications set out in the Order Form, Help Documentation and reflect the features and services expressed from the ISMS.online website.
+5.1) Alliantist warrants that the Platform shall perform substantially in accordance with the specifications set out in the Proposal, Help Documentation and will reflect the features and services expressed from the ISMS.online website.

-5.6) Alliantist shall not be liable for any failure to perform its obligations under this Agreement because of circumstances beyond its control which such circumstances shall include (without limitation) natural disaster, terrorism, labour disputes, war, declarations of governments, transportation delays, telecommunications failure and misuse of the Services by Customer.
+5.3) Alliantist shall not be liable for any failure to perform its obligations under this Agreement because of circumstances beyond its control which such circumstances shall include (without limitation) natural disaster (including widespread infectious disease, including epidemics and pandemics), terrorism, labour disputes, war, declarations of governments, transportation delays, telecommunications failure and misuse of the Services by Customer.

-5.8) Alliantist agrees, subject to the limit of its insurance cover, to indemnify Customer against all claims, demands, suits, liabilities, costs, expenses (including reasonably incurred legal fees), damages and losses suffered or incurred by Customer arising out of a third-party claim against Customer in respect of infringement of a third party’s intellectual property rights arising out of Customer’s use of ISMS.online.
-This indemnity shall not apply to the extent that a claim under it results from Customer’s negligence, willful misconduct, or modification from the specification.
-It is subject to Customer immediately notifying Alliantist of any claim and in any event within 3 months; Customer not admitting any fault or offer to settle and Alliantist having sole control of the claim with reasonable assistance as required from the Customer.
+5.4) Alliantist agrees, subject to the limit of its insurance cover to indemnify Customer against all claims, demands, suits, liabilities, costs, expenses (including reasonably incurred legal fees), damages and losses suffered or incurred by Customer arising out of a third-party claim against Customer in respect of infringement of a third party’s intellectual property rights arising out of Customer’s use of ISMS.online.
+This indemnity shall not apply to the extent that a claim under it results from Customer’s negligence, wilful misconduct, or modification from the specification.
+It is subject to Customer immediately notifying Alliantist of any claim and in any event within 3 months; Customer not admitting any fault or making any offer to settle and Alliantist having sole control of the claim with reasonable assistance as required from the Customer.

 6.1) ISMS.online, ISMS.online Policies, Virtual Coach and the Help Documentation are proprietary to Alliantist and contain valuable trade secrets.
 The Customer shall at all times keep the software, policies, documentation, technical or commercial information, inventions or processes and any and all information concerning Alliantist’s business or products and which have been disclosed to the Customer by Alliantist and which are of a confidential nature in strict confidence and shall not permit the same to be used, copied, disclosed or disposed of except in accordance with this Agreement.

-6.2) The Proposal and Order Form along with any Special Terms of this Agreement are confidential and may not be disclosed by either party without the prior written consent of the other party.
+6.2) The Proposal of this Agreement is confidential and may not be disclosed by either party without the prior written consent of the other party.

-6.3) The receiving party may disclose information of a confidential nature to such of its employees as need to know the same for the purpose of discharging the receiving party’s obligations under this Agreement and shall ensure that such employees are subject to obligations of confidentiality corresponding to those set out in this Agreement.
+6.4) The receiving party (whether Customer or Alliantist) may disclose information of a confidential nature to such of its employees as need to know the same for the purpose of discharging the receiving party’s obligations or rights under this Agreement and shall ensure that such employees are subject to obligations of confidentiality corresponding to those set out in this Agreement.

-The Platform may contain links to other third-party web sites.
+7.2) The Platform may contain links to other third-party web sites.
 Alliantist is not responsible for the privacy practices or the content of these other web sites.
-Registered Users will need to check the policy statement of these other web site Alliantist’s support policy available in the footer of the Platform.s to understand their policies.
+Registered Users will need to check the policy statement of these other web sites to understand their policies.
 Registered Users who access a linked site may be disclosing their private information.
 It is the responsibility of the Registered User to keep such information private and confidential

-Unless otherwise specified in the Order Form, service and support shall be provided subject to the terms set out in the support policy available in the footer of the Platform and on the website.
+7.3) Unless otherwise specified in the Proposal, service and support shall be provided subject to the terms set out in the support policy available in the footer of the Platform and on the website.

-Any questions or issues should in the first instance be dealt with using the normal ISMS.online support channels support@ISMS.online and then escalated if required thereafter.
+Any questions or issues should in the first instance be dealt with using the normal ISMS.online support channels support@ISMS.online or with your customer success manager then escalated if required thereafter.